iNavFlight/inav/docs/VTOL.md

 # Transition Mixing (Multi-Rotor Profile)
 The 'transition input' is typically useful in MR (Multi-Rotor) mode to gain airspeed.
 Both the servo mixer and motor mixer can accept the `MIXER TRANSITION` as an input.
 When the transition mode is activated, the associated motor or servo will move accordingly.
 Please note that transition input is disabled when a navigation mode is activated.
 The use of Transition input is necessary to enable additional features such as VTOL RTH.
 ## Servo 'Transition Input'
-Add new servo mixer rules, select 'Mixer Transition' in input.
-This will allow tilt the motor 45 deg in tilting rotor setup.
+Add new servo mixer rules, and select 'Mixer Transition' in input.
+This will allow tilting the motor for the desired angle for the tilting rotor model.
-It

 In some tilting motor models, you may experience roll or yaw oscillations when `MIXER TRANSITION` is activated.
 To address this issue, you can add servo mixing rules with an opposite rate to compensate.
 Use a logic condition to ensure that these compensation servo mixing rules are active only when `MIXER TRANSITION` is activated.